BUILDING & CONSTRUCTION DISPUTES

 You should also make sure that you get proper plans drawn up and make sure that you have all sockets and lights clearly set out on the plan so that it can be displayed on site.

 First of all, get evidence.
-Photographs are great.
+Photographs or video footage is great.
 Put everything in writing and do not delete text messages.
 Let the builder know from an early stage that you are not happy.
 Prepare a snagging list and ask them to put things right.
 If they refuse, seek our help.
 Sometimes the work may be so poor you just want them out of your property.

 Sometimes, you will not discover problems until the builder has left.
 In which case you need to gather evidence, by way of photographs and contact the builder in writing and provide a snagging list.
 Ask them to rectify the issues if you want them to come back.